Skip to content

 – Who has a writing/marketing service and does it more as a courtesy to clients

 You will pay much, much less.
-And, try to make arrangements that will include the designer teach you how to manage your own site.
-This will make updates, changes, and posting much easier, and cost free.
+And try to make arrangements that include the designer teaching you how to manage your own site.
+This will make updates, changes, and posting much easier and cost-free.

-4. If you feel you can create your own, you can choose a free hosting site, such as WordPress, Weebly, or Blogger.
-On the flip side, if the thought of having to create a website feels daunting, go for Blogger.com; it’s very user friendly and good for beginners.
-And with its updates, it has a number of features much like other websites.
+4. If you feel you can create your own and are on a tight budget, choose a free hosting site, such as WordPress, Weebly, or Blogger.
+On the flip side, if the thought of creating a website feels daunting, go with Blogger.com; it’s very user-friendly and good for beginners.
+And with its updates, it has a number of features similar to those of other websites.

 Hot Tip: If you’re serious about marketing you, your books, and/or your services, go for a paid-hosting site.

-5. Keep in mind that down the road you may want to have a website that can be effectively optimized and that’s more SEO versatile, and one that you actually OWN.
+5. Keep in mind that down the road, you may want to have a website that can be effectively optimized and that’s more versatile, and one that you actually OWN.

 For these reasons, you should have a paid WordPress site from the beginning.
-The prices range from around $4 to $12 per month – depending on how long you sign up for.
-And, they have occasional specials where you can sign up for as low as $3.95 per month for a 36 month plan.
+The prices range from around $4 to $12 per month, depending on how long you sign up for.
+And they have occasional specials where you can sign up for as low as $2.95 per month on a 36-month plan.

-These five tips are the starting point for your author website and will hopefully help you from being taken to the website design cleaners.
+These five tips are the starting point for your author website and will hopefully help you avoid being taken to the website design cleaners.

 MORE ON WRITING FOR CHILDREN